 This huge, diverse fleet proved to have been a waste of money, and not all of them were capable of doing the job they were intended for.
 As pieces of engineering history, however, the different designs are fascinating.

 There are over twenty of these engines at Rowsley, some fully restored, others awaiting attention.
 I asked my guide what the display policy was – is it an art gallery of locomotive design, or do the workable engines have a practical function?
 There is, after all, not much more shunting to do at Rowsley than there was on British Railways after the 1960s.

-If it raises funds to help volunteers preserve the engineering heritage it’s a worthwhile enterprise.
-And it’s entertaining into the bargain.
+As a means of raising funds to help volunteers preserve the engineering heritage it was a worthwhile enterprise.
+And it was entertaining into the bargain.